 The Fund concentrates its investments (i.e., holds 25% or more of its total assets) in a particular industry or group of industries to approximately the same extent that the Underlying Index is concentrated.
-As of January 31, 2023, the Underlying Index was concentrated in the entertainment industry and had significant exposure to the communication services sector.
+As of January 31, 2025, the Underlying Index was concentrated in the IT services and software industries and had significant exposure to the information technology sector.
+The Fund is classified as "non-diversified," which means it may invest a larger percentage of its assets in a smaller number of issuers than a diversified fund.